awesome-spark/awesome-spark/README.md

 * [Mastering Apache Spark](https://jaceklaskowski.gitbooks.io/mastering-apache-spark/) - Interesting compilation of notes by [Jacek Laskowski](https://github.com/jaceklaskowski).
 Focused on different aspects of Spark internals.
 * [Spark Gotchas](https://github.com/awesome-spark/spark-gotchas) - Subjective compilation of tips, tricks and common programming mistakes.
 * [Spark in Action](https://www.manning.com/books/spark-in-action) - New book in the Manning's "in action" family with +400 pages.
 Starts gently, step-by-step and covers large number of topics.
 Free excerpt on how to [setup Eclipse for Spark application development](http://freecontent.manning.com/how-to-start-developing-spark-applications-in-eclipse/) and how to bootstrap a new application using the provided Maven Archetype.
 You can find the accompanying GitHub repo [here](https://github.com/spark-in-action/first-edition).
+* [Data Analysis with Python and PySpark ](https://www.manning.com/books/data-analysis-with-python-and-pyspark) - Data Analysis with Python and PySpark is a carefully engineered tutorial that helps you use PySpark to deliver your data-driven applications at any scale.

 ### Papers